Exosquad: Themes

 Exosquad had a serious approach to the plot with several intertwined narrative threads and a number of characters displaying a full spectrum of human emotions, relationships and experiences, such as friendship, love, hatred, tragedy, treachery, and responsibility for others.
-Michael Edens, the story writer and editor in the second season, credited the show's realism for much of its success.
 Prejudice and racism are recurring themes in the series, as both Terrans and Neosapiens are shown to harbor hatred and a sense of superiority towards each other.
-Interplanetary politics and space space war typical for military science fiction were presented with an assumption of the fictional future history of the Solar System up to that point.
+Interplanetary politics and space war, typical for military science fiction, were presented with an assumption of the fictional future history of the Solar System up to that point.
 The Able Squad's duties became more spread out as the second season unfolded, and there were separate story arcs on Mars, Venus, Earth, and in space.
 Espionage and intrigue were often featured instead of straightforward battles.

 Will Meugniot, the executive producer of the series, once compared anime series Mobile Suit Gundam and Exosquad to the Pacific and the European Theaters of World War II, respectively.
 Michael Edens recalled in an interview that the plot was supposed to remind of the Second World War, too, for example with the Neosapien reconquest attempt of Venus, capture of the Moon and battle for Chicago paralleling the battles of the Bulge, Okinawa, and Berlin, respectively.

 The series is named after the multi-purpose mecha-like powered exoskeletons mostly utilized as armored combat vehicles or reinforced body armor by the characters.